iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 - The "any set of outputs $$S$$" requirement protects against attackers with arbitrary auxiliary information, since they can check any property of the output<d-footnote> For more detailed discussion on auxiliary information check section 2 of <d-cite key=dwork2014algorithmic></d-cite>.</d-footnote>
 - The probabilistic guarantee holds regardless of computational power.
 Arbitrary computations can be used to construct the set $$S$$ and the dataset $$D'$$ which differs by a single record from a protected dataset

-For some more clarity, let's forget about $$\delta$$ for a moment setting it to $$0$$.
+For some more clarity, let's forget about $$\delta$$ for a moment by setting it to $$0$$.
+This special case is usually called pure DP.
 Then, for any $$D$$ and $$D'$$ differing by a datapoint, we have that the above guarantee is equivalent to:

 $$\begin{equation}  \ln\left(\frac{ P(M(D) \in S)}{ P(M(D') \in S)}\right) \leq \varepsilon, \;\;\;  \forall S\subseteq \text{range}(M) .\end{equation}$$

-For a small $$\varepsilon$$, an observer looking at the output of $M$ is not able to reason if a specific datapoint was in the input of $$M$$, as the change of a single datapoint does not alter the probability distribution of the output significantly.
+For a small $$\varepsilon$$, an observer looking at the output of $M$ is unable to infer if a specific datapoint was in the input of $$M$$, as the change of a single datapoint does not alter the probability distribution of the output significantly.
 Now let's consider $$\delta >0$$.
 This regime may be interpreted as instead of requiring the above ratio in (1) to always hold to only require it to hold with high probability.

 > **Key Result 1** (Appendix A. <d-cite key=kasiviswanathan2014semantics></d-cite>) If a mechanism $$M$$ is $$(\varepsilon/2, \delta)$$-DP, then for any neighbouring datasets $$D$$, $$D'$$ we have:
 >$$\begin{equation}